Gastric Sleeve Surgery in Tijuana, Mexico is offered by Jet Medical Tourism with cost savings of up to 80% compared to the U.S. and Canada.

 Jet Medical Tourism is an organization dedicated to helping Americans and Canadians access affordable and first-rate medical care in Mexico, and this means you pay less for bariatric surgery without sacrificing quality of care.

 The cost of a gastric sleeve in Mexico is already a fraction of what you’d pay in Canada or the U.S., and Jet Medical Tourism guarantees the best prices and the highest standards of care.

-Through Jet Medical Tourism, the cost of gastric sleeve surgery in Mexico is just $3,599, and that includes the procedure being performed by a board-certified surgeon in a modern, state-of-the-art facility.
+Through Jet Medical Tourism, the cost of gastric sleeve surgery in Mexico starts at $3,999, and that includes the procedure being performed by a board-certified surgeon in a modern, state-of-the-art facility.

-Plus, gastric sleeve through Jet Medical Tourism is an inclusive deal, meaning there are lots of extras already included in the cost, such as:
+Plus, gastric sleeve through Jet Medical Tourism is an inclusive package, meaning there are lots of extras already included in the cost, such as:

 - Medication in Mexico

 - Ground transportation from the airport and around the city